palourde/uchiwa-docs/docs/content/index.md

 ## What is Uchiwa?

-Uchiwa is simple yet effective open-source dashboard for the [Sensu](https://sensuapp.org/) monitoring framework.
+Uchiwa is a simple yet effective open-source dashboard for the [Sensu](https://sensuapp.org/) monitoring framework.

 With Uchiwa, you are able to enhance your monitoring platform: